-The programme will be delivered over one day a week for 10 weeks.
-We will run 3 programmes over 12 months.
-Morning wellbeing sessions will focus on Improving mental health and psychological well-being.
-Activities and topics covered include mindfulness, yoga, aromatherapy and creativity the sessions are person focused, helping participants begin to creatively think about their life, to identify and recognise the unique set of skills, resources and experiences that they already possess and developing skills & techniques they can incorporate into their every day lives in order to manage stress, anxiety, anger, & depression.
+The programme will be delivered one day a week for ten weeks.
+We will run three programmes over 12 months.
+Morning wellbeing sessions will focus on improving mental health and psychological well-being.
+Activities and topics covered include mindfulness, yoga, aromatherapy and creativity.
+The sessions are person-focused, helping participants begin to think about their life creatively.
+It helps them to identify and recognise the unique set of skills, resources and experiences that they already possess and develop skills & techniques they can incorporate into their everyday lives to manage stress, anxiety, anger, & depression.

 During the afternoon session participants will work towards gaining NOCN level one accreditation in Basic Food Preparation & cooking and a health and hygiene certificate which is essential for all catering jobs.
 We use a variety of methods and learning styles to inspire and engage – participants.
 There is also an element of practical work experience on the @back kitchen our catering pod at one of our community events developing skills such as team/ co-operative working, communication and customer relations.

-The training will take place at Shaw Street a Riverside housing association facility providing support and accommodation for people with low to medium support needs find themselves homeless for whatever reason.
-There is a self contained kitchen, cafe area and training room, the setting is relaxed and informal, all centre staff are aware of the range of needs of homeless people and are supportive and understanding.
+The training will take place at Shaw Street a Riverside housing association facility providing support and accommodation for people with low to medium support needs, who may find themselves homeless for whatever reason.
+There is a self-contained kitchen, cafe area and training room, and the setting is relaxed and informal.
+All centre staff are aware of the range of needs of homeless people and are supportive and understanding.

-We will use our mini bus to pick people up and drop off from hostels, and supported accommodation, and we will provide lunch and refreshments.
-All equipment and chef’s whites will be provided and uniforms will be washed after each session.
-All food prepared as part of the course will shared out at the end of the day.
+We will use our minibus to pick people up and drop them off from hostels, and support accommodation, and we will provide lunch and refreshments.
+All equipment and chef’s whites will be provided, and uniforms will be washed after each session.
+All food prepared as part of the course will be shared out at the end of the day.